GlenHani/Boris_Bikes_Makers/README.md

     1) Docking station release a bike
     2) Bike is working

-Draw a table like the one above:
+Draw a table like the one above / Organise the nouns and verbs into Objects and Messages within the table Objects	                    Messages
-Objects	                    Messages
 Person
 Bike	                    release_a_bike